 Recently, I was tagged in a post about five piglets dumped at the Humane Society.
-Knowing we can’t foster or adopt and more pigs, (city regulations) I called to see what I could do.
+Knowing I can’t foster or adopt and more pigs, (city regulations) I called to see what I could do.
 I wanted to offer supplies, knowledge, and support.

 Sure enough, they were more than happy to accept my help.
-Michael and I went to the store for some fruit and veggies, goat’s milk (the piglets were drinking whatever donated milk they had) and collected a bunch of blankets and sheets.
+I went to the store for some fruit and veggies, goat’s milk (the piglets were drinking whatever donated milk they had) and collected a bunch of blankets and sheets.

-We went to visit that same day and met with the woman who was caring for the pigs.
+I went to visit that same day and met with the woman who was caring for the pigs.
 She was very sweet but admitted she knew nothing about pigs.

 It turned out the piglets had mange.
-Pax had it, too, when we got him.
+Pax had it, too, when I got him.
 And the piglets were housed in a cage near all the barking dogs.
 They were huddled in a corner, shaking from fear.